jmoenig/Snap/docs/CONTRIBUTING.md

 are unchanged.
-Placeholders for inputs (formal parameters) are indicated by a single underscore character that is not part of another world, i.e. there should be a blank spade between the underscore slot placeholder and any preceding or following text..
+Placeholders for inputs (formal parameters) are indicated by a single underscore character that is not part of another world, i.e. there should be a blank spade between the underscore slot placeholder and any preceding or following text.

 For example: